Administrative divisions of the Liao dynasty: Overview

+The Han clan of Jizhou was particularly powerful and was extremely prominent in the early history of the Liao dynasty.
+They had a significant influence on the enthronement of emperors as well as on military policies into the early 11th century.
+However, although they may have descended from a prominent Han Chinese ancestor, by the 920s they were culturally indistinguishable from Khitan elites and had been thoroughly inducted into the Khitan aristocracy.

 As time went on and the Liao consolidated their hold over their sedentary possessions, the southern region was eventually split into four provinces (called circuits).
 This meant that, by the middle of the 11th century, the Liao Empire was divided into a total of five circuits.
 The names of their capitals are listed below: